Shashi717/NASAImageLibrary/README.md

 - code quality

 ### Notes
-- the NASA endpoint was very flaky - sometimes it would give errors for the network call
+- The NASA endpoint is very flaky - sometimes it would give errors for the network call